lahmatiy/react-render-tracker/README.md

 - Number of component's re-renders
 - Show unmounted components (can be disabled by a toggle in the top right corner)
 - Event log for a component or its subtree
+- Overall stats on events and component instances
 - More to come...

 ## How to use